firdawse/final-project-qt/README.md

   if(t==0)
         timer->start(1000);
 ```
-  - and it stops if we click on a bomb ,that's why  we've addes this line of code to the end of the bigbang function
+  - and it stops if we click on a bomb ,that's why  we've added this line of code to the end of the bigbang function

 ```cpp
   timer->stop();